德州儀器 (TI) 公佈 2023 年第四季營收下降,主要是由於工業和汽車市場疲軟。毛利也較上年下降。

 Rafael R. Lizardi - CFO and Senior VP of Finance & Operations

-• Yes.
+Yes.
 So the math is still the same.
-The fall-through (inaudible) is 70% to 75%.
+The fall-through you should use is 70% to 75%.
 That is still a reasonable starting point.
-You then have to adjust for depreciation, as you alluded to in our depreciation.
-I gave you an update on that 90 days ago, but I'll reinforce that in a second, but you have to adjust for that.
-And then there are always puts and takes on any given quarter like right now, it's under utilization, but at some point, that goes the other way.
-Throughout this time, as you pointed out, we will continue to benefit increasingly from 300-millimeter -- more 300-millimeter wafers, which have a cost advantage.
-So let me go back to depreciation, just to make sure everybody has the right numbers.
-It's the same as what I said 90 days ago for 2024, expect $1.5 billion to $1.8 billion and for 2025, expect $2 million to $2.5 million.
+You then have to adjust for depreciation, as you alluded to.
+And our depreciation, I gave you an update on that 90 days ago, but I'll reinforce that in a second.
+But you have to adjust for that.
+And then there are always puts and takes on any given quarter.
+Like right now, it's underutilization, but at some point, that goes the other way.

 Operator

-• Our next question comes from the line of CJ Muse with Cantor Fitzgerald.
+Our next question comes from the line of CJ Muse with Cantor Fitzgerald.

-• I guess first question, your revenue outlook for March basically gets us back to kind of pre-Covid first half 2020 levels.
+I guess first question, your revenue outlook for March basically gets us back to kind of pre-Covid first half 2020 levels.
 Yet at the same time, your inventory is roughly double.
 And so curious, how are you thinking about kind of normalized inventory over time?
-And also, how are you thinking about coming out of the trough, what kind of a gross margin recovery will look like given where your inventory levels are today?
+And also, how are you thinking about coming out of the trough, what kind of a gross margin recovery will look like, given where your inventory levels are today?

 Rafael R. Lizardi - CFO and Senior VP of Finance & Operations

-• A quick follow-up to a prior question.
+A quick follow-up to a prior question.
 I know you can't share too much, but your application clearly in for the CHIPS Act.
 I guess, we should hear results between now and the summer.
-I guess, is there anything you can share on that front and perhaps how it's kind of impacting your thoughts on the capacity you're bringing online?
+I guess, is there anything you can share on that front and perhaps how it's kind of impacting your thoughts on the capacity you're bringing on line?

 Rafael R. Lizardi - CFO and Senior VP of Finance & Operations

-• Yes.
+Yes.
 No. Unfortunately, no, there's nothing we can share.
 It's really up to the Department of Commerce.
 We sent our application, and we'll see where that goes.
-What I would say just -- just like I said I've said before is when we decided about a year ago to take our CapEx up from $3.5 billion per year to $5 billion per year.
-And this tremendous plan to build more fabs in the United States, we comprehended CHIPS grant in that decision.
+What I would say just -- just like I said I've said before, is when we decided about a year ago to take our CapEx up from $3.5 billion per year to $5 billion per year, and this tremendous plan to build more fabs in the United States, we comprehended CHIPS grant in that decision.
 So that was part of our thinking there.
 But at this point, yes, that's all we can share on that front.

 Dave Pahl - Head of IR & VP

-• And I think we've got time for one more call, please.
+And I think we've got time for one more call, please.

 Operator

-• Our last question comes from the line of Chris Caso with Wolfe Research.
+Our last question comes from the line of Chris Caso with Wolfe Research.

 Christopher Caso - MD